libneopub/untitled/README.md

 Easy publishing from my laptop.
 Writing post in Markdown in Neovim, pasting images (automatically uploading to u.roblog.nl, with -n flag).

+## Non-goals

+Tests.
+I get it, their important for ensuring code quality and confidence in codebases in professional settings.
+But this is a side-project that I'm building in my spare time, for fun.
+Don't ruin that for me please.

+Bookmarks, crossposts, likes.
+I want to encourage conversation, collaboration and meaningful interaction.
+Mindlessly double tapping doesn't fit that vision.

 ### Ideas